webfolder/siqueira.tech/index.md

 layout: home
 ---

-### Notice
-The opinions expressed on this site are mine alone and do not necessarily reflect the opinions or strategies of any organization that I am related on.
+__Notice__: The opinions expressed on this site are mine alone and do not necessarily reflect the opinions or strategies of any organization that I am related on.
 In addition, unless stated otherwise, articles and images are released under a Creative Commons Sharealike License.
-{: .warning}
+{: .warning-box}

 <a href="{{ site.url }}/feed.xml">
   <img src="{{ site.baseurl }}/images/icons/feed_a2c.png" style="float:left;padding:5px">